Judge blocks Seattle from making vandalism arrests, citing censorship concerns

 In the initial complaint, the plaintiffs only challenge the city’s graffiti policy, “subsection A2” of the broader property destruction code, which can also address incidents like smashing doors and windows on businesses, slashing someone’s tires or the destruction of someone’s personal effects in a domestic violence case.

-In the ruling, Pechman wrote, “but the criminalization of free speech significantly harms the public interest in far greater measure than the public might benefit from criminalizing property damage.”
+In the ruling, Pechman wrote, “the criminalization of free speech significantly harms the public interest in far greater measure than the public might benefit from criminalizing property damage.”

 Around 900 property damage cases are referred to the City Attorney’s Office annually, and roughly a third of those cases relate to domestic violence, according to data provided by the city attorney Wednesday.